Table of Contents

 There are all the best destinations and best things to do in Vietnam Cambodia itinerary for you to discover those countries.

-Recommended stay from 3 – 4 days for Cambodia and Vietnam itinerary
+Recommended stay from 3-4 days for Cambodia itinerary

 Siem Reap: Come for Angkor’s temples; stay for the buzzing tourist scene, boutique shopping, and great dining